New Delhi: Historic sites, museums and gardens

 New Delhi is home to several historic sites and museums.
-The National Museum, which began with an exhibition of Indian art and artefacts at the Royal Academy in London in the winter of 1947–48, was later at the end was shown at the Rashtrapati Bhawan in 1949.
+The National Museum, which began with an exhibition of Indian art and artefacts at the Royal Academy in London in the winter of 1947–48, was later at the end was shown at the Rashtrapati Bhavan in 1949.
 Later it was to form a permanent National Museum.
 On 15 August 1949, the National Museum was formally inaugurated and has 200,000 works of art, both of Indian and foreign origin, covering over 5,000 years.

 The India Gate, which was built in 1931, was inspired by the Arc de Triomphe in Paris.
 It is the national monument of India commemorating the 90,000 soldiers of the Indian Army who died while fighting for the British Raj in World War I and the Third Anglo-Afghan War.
-The monument is barricaded now with entry to inside arch restricted.
+The monument is barricaded now with entry to the inside arch restricted.

 The Rajpath, which was built similar to the Champs-Élysées in Paris, is the ceremonial boulevard for the Republic of India, located in New Delhi.
 The annual Republic Day parade takes place here on 26 January.
 The Beating retreat takes place here two days later.

 Gandhi Smriti in New Delhi is the location where Mahatma Gandhi spent the last 144 days of his life and was assassinated on 30 January 1948.
-Rajghat is the place where Mahatma Gandhi was cremated on 31 January 1948 after his assassination and his ashes were buried and make it a final resting place beside the sanctity of the Yamuna River.
-The Raj Ghat in the shape of large square platform with black marble was designed by architect Vanu Bhuta.
+Rajghat is the place where Gandhi was cremated on 31 January 1948 after his assassination and his ashes were buried and make it a final resting place beside the sanctity of the Yamuna River.
+The Raj Ghat in the shape of the large square platform with black marble was designed by architect Vanu Bhuta.

 Jantar Mantar located in Connaught Place was built by Maharaja Jai Singh II of Jaipur.
 It consists of 13 architectural astronomy instruments.
 The primary purpose of the observatory was to compile astronomical tables, and to predict the times and movements of the sun, moon and planets.